Mica Paris: Personal life

 Paris was born in Islington in North London, but moved to Brockley, South London, when she was nine.
 She has discussed being teased as a child for having the name "Michelle" due to the popularity of Susan Tully’s portrayal of Michelle Fowler in EastEnders, causing her to adopt the nickname, and later professional name, "Mica".

 Paris has two daughters, Monet (b.
-1991, with her former Irish husband) and Russia-Mae (b.
+1991, with her Irish former husband) and Russia-Mae (b.
 June 2006, from her previous relationship with German film director Andreas Neumann).
 Paris is a close friend of American singer Chaka Khan.
-The two first met while both performing at the Royal Albert Hall, and Khan is godmother to Paris' eldest daughter.
+The two first met while both performing at the Royal Albert Hall, and Khan is godmother to Paris' elder daughter.

 Paris' sister, Paula Wallen, was also a pop music singer, and she is the cousin of boxer Chris Eubank.
 Paris has been an ambassador of the Metropolitan Police's Operation Trident since 2001, when her brother was shot dead while at work.